ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ---

 ### 4.1 Goals of EDA:
+### Key Steps in Exploratory Data Analysis (EDA)

-1. **Understand Data Distributions**:
+- 🧮 **Understand Data Distributions**
   - Assess the spread, central tendency, and variability of numerical data.
   - Identify skewness, kurtosis, and statistical properties.

-2. **Identify Relationships**:
+- 🔗 **Identify Relationships**
   - Explore interactions and dependencies between variables.
   - Highlight correlations that may inform model features.

-3. **Detect Anomalies**:
+- 🚨 **Detect Anomalies**
   - Spot outliers or unusual patterns that could distort model predictions.

-4. **Assess Data Quality**:
+- 🔍 **Assess Data Quality**
   - Check for missing values, duplicates, and inconsistencies.

-5. **Guide Feature Selection**:
+- 🛠️ **Guide Feature Selection**
   - Determine which features are most relevant for the problem.

 ---